suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Our main `App` has too much in it.

-- Lets refactor the `ul` out into it's own component, moving all the state stuff with it
+- Let us refactor the `ul` out into its own component, moving all the state stuff with it

 ---